hasanyalsiz/hasanyalsiz/README.md

 - 🔭 I’m currently working on MimCode
-- 🌱 I’m currently learning HTML , CSS, JS and React.
+- 🌱 My Expertise is HTML , CSS, JS and React.
 - ✨ I always aim for the most functional, applicable, and readable code.
 - ✨ Blended with the experience I have gathered and the teamwork spirit I have grown I am progressing more confidently than ever and being a self-driven Software Developer, passionate learner, and developer.